Induced Disjoint Paths in Claw-Free Graphs: Conclusions

 \begin{proof} Derhy and Picouleau~\cite{derhy2009} proved that {\sc $3$-in-a-Path} is \NP-complete even for graphs with maximum degree at most three.
 L\'{e}v\^{e}que \etal\cite{LLMT09} proved that {\sc $2$-in-a-Cycle} is \NP-complete even for graphs with maximum degree at most three and terminals of degree two.
 From this, it follows immediately that {\sc $2$-Induced Disjoint Paths} is \NP-complete for graphs with maximum degree at most three, because we can subdivide the two edges incident with each terminal and then place terminals $s_1, s_2, t_1, t_2$ on the four newly created vertices.
 It remains to observe that graphs of maximum degree at most three are $K_{1,4}$-free.

 \end{proof}

-It is well known that a parameterized problem is fixed-parameter tractable if and only if it is decidable and kernelizable (cf.~\cite{Niedermeier06}).
-Hence, the next step would be to try to construct a {\it polynomial} kernel.
-However, we show that for our problems this is not likely even for line graphs.
+The next step would be to try to construct a polynomial kernel for {\sc Induced Disjoint Paths} restricted to claw-free graphs.
+However, we show that this is not likely even for line graphs.
 This follows from the work of Bodlaender, Thomass\'e, and Yeo~\cite{BTY11}, who showed that {\sc Disjoint Paths} has no polynomial kernel when parameterized by $k$, unless \NP\ $\subseteq$\ co\NP$/$poly, together with the fact that an instance $(G,(s_1,t_1),\ldots,(s_k,t_k))$ of {\sc Disjoint Paths} can be translated to an instance $(L(G),(s_1',t_1'),\ldots,(s_k',t_k'))$ as follows.
 For each vertex in $G$ that represent $p\geq 1$ terminals we introduce a new vertex only adjacent to this vertex, and we let this new vertex represent the $p$ terminals instead.
 Then the added edges become the vertices that represent the terminals in $L(G)$.

 \begin{proposition} The {\sc Induced Disjoint Paths} problem restricted to line graphs has no polynomial kernel when parameterized by $k$, unless \NP\ $\subseteq$\ \textup{co}$\NP/$\textup{poly}. \end{proposition}